Introduction and scope

 If an actual or potential conflict of interest arises, you must notify us, and the buyer if relevant by email, and take all steps required to manage the conflict of interest as directed by us or the buyer.

-To support buyers in meeting their governance requirements, on request you must allow authorised representatives of the DTA or a buyer (including the Auditor-General or the Australian Information Commissioner or their delegates) access to, and permit copies to be made of, all material relating to the supply of the services or products and assist with any audits.
+To support buyers in meeting their governance requirements, on request you must promptly allow authorised representatives of the DTA or a buyer (including the Auditor-General or the Australian Information Commissioner or their delegates) access to, and permit copies to be made of, all material relating to the supply of the deliverables and assist with any audits.

-If the dispute is not resolved after mediation, you or the buyer may seek remedy through the Australian Capital Territory courts.
+If the dispute is not resolved after mediation, either party to the dispute may seek a remedy through the Australian Capital Territory courts.

 We may, at any time, by prior written notice and without any liability to us: